Greencore: History

 The company was due to merge with Northern Foods in 2011 to form Essenta Foods, to be headquartered in Dublin but listed on the London Stock Exchange.
 The deal, however, fell through after businessman Ranjit Singh Boparan outbid Greencore to win the approval of Northern Foods shareholders, on 21 January 2011.
 On 12 July 2011, Greencore announced it intended to buy Uniq plc.
 The deal closed in November 2011, with Uniq resultantly delisting from the London Stock Exchange.
 On 25 July 2016, the company acquired The Sandwich Factory Holdings Ltd for £15m from Cranswick plc.
 On 14 November 2016, Greencore announced it would acquire US-based Peacock Foods for $747.5m, significantly expanding its presence in the country.

 The health of Greencore's U.S. business was questioned by investors as a result of a late August 2017 fear that Starbucks had backtracked on a contract at the coffee giant's Jacksonville facility in Florida.
 Brokerage house Cantor Fitzgerald became the first firm to lower its investment rating of Greencore, stating that the stock's fall was caused by "some underlying event in the US."

 In October 2018 Greencore announced that it would sell its U.S. business to Hearthside Food Solutions for £817 million.

 In June 2021 Patrick Murray, a manager at Greencore in Dundee, Scotland, was found to have racially abused an English employee and the company was fined £13,000.

 In September 2022, Dalton Philips became CEO of Greencore.

 In June 2024, Greencore voluntarily and proactively recalled 45 of its products following an outbreak of Shigatoxigenic E. coli in the United Kingdom in major supermarket chains.
 Although no testing of their products has yet indicated the presence of E. coli in them, Greencore wanted to take precautionary steps to minimize harm to consumers and spread information about the outbreak.

-In April 2025, the company agreed the acquisition of Bakkavör for £1.2 billion with the deal subject to shareholder and regulatory approval.
+In April 2025, the company announced the acquisition of Bakkavör for £1.2 billion with the deal being subject to shareholder and regulatory approval.
+In December 2025, it was announced that Greencore had received final clearance from the UK Competition and Markets Authority to proceed with the acquisition of Bakkavor, subject to the divestment of its Bristol soups and sauces facility.
+The approval enabled Greencore to complete the transaction, scheduled for January 2026, following regulatory concerns regarding competition in the own-label chilled sauces market.
+In January 2026, it was announced the Nottingham-headquartered chilled food manufacturer, The Compleat Food Group had completed the acquisition of Greencore’s sauces and soups business in Bristol following approval from the Competition and Markets Authority.
+The acquisition of Bakkavör was completed on 16 January 2026.